lhr-solar/BPS/Docs/source/Software/Tasks.rst

 Shared Resources
     It uses the ``Fault_Sem4`` which is used to block the task from running until something sets it.
 It also uses the ``Fault_Bitmap`` variable.
-This variable is set by the other tasks so the Fualt task does not have to call other functions to find out what caused the fault.
+This variable is set by the other tasks so the Fault task does not have to call other functions to find out what caused the fault.
 If ``Fault_Bitmap`` is

     1: Undervoltage